 The inaugural Pugsley Medals were awarded in 1928.
 The winner of the first National level award was Stephen T. Mather, the first director and "father" of the National Park Service.
-The distinguished pedigree of subsequent honorees has confirmed the prestige and status of the awards.
+The distinguished pedigree of subsequent honorees has confirmed the prestige and status of this medal.

-Nominations open Thursday, April 15 and close Friday June 4th, 5:00 p.m.
-Pacifc Time with the medal presented in the fall.
+2022 nominations will open Friday, April 15th and close Friday June 3rd, 5:00 p.m.
+Pacific Time with the medal presented in the fall.

 The American Academy for Park and Recreation Administration gratefully acknowledges the supporting sponsorship of The Davey Tree Expert Company.
 The professional reputation and capabilities of The Davey Tree Expert Company have grown over nearly 130 years to assume a leadership position across North America and internationally in tree, natural resource, and environmental management.
 Integrity is a core value of Davey Tree, inspiring trust and confidence with its customers through dependable, honest, and consistently excellent service.
 A flourishing, employee-owned enterprise with 7,000 associates, Davey Tree seeks to maintain the beauty and welfare of the natural environment.
 For further information regarding the Davey Tree Expert Company and their support of professional development, refer to www.davey.com.